open-source-uc/awesome-uc/readme-en.md

 - [directUC](https://github.com/wachunei/directUC) - Web extension for logging in to different services of the UC.
 - [UCalendar](https://github.com/open-source-uc/ucalendar) - Web app that obtains the schedule of BuscaCursos to use it in Google Calendar.
+- [Ramos UC](https://github.com/open-source-uc/ramos-uc) - Web app that allows to search, rate, and explore courses.
+Also has schedule planning funcionality, and it allows you to see the the vacancy evolution of courses during course taking periods.

 ## Software